The Fundamentals of Special Education: What Parents Need to Know

 Federal law defines special education as specifically designed instruction, at no cost to the parent, designed to meet the unique needs of a child with disabilities.
 Instruction can include classroom and home instruction as well as instruction provided in hospitals and institutions.
-The Individuals with Disabilities Education Act (IDEA) guarantees a Free Appropriate Public Education (FAPE) to all children who are eligible for and receive special education up to age 21 years.
+The Individuals with Disabilities Education Improvement Act (IDEA) guarantees a Free Appropriate Public Education (FAPE) to all children who are eligible for and receive special education up to age 21 years.

 How Does a Child Become Eligible for Special Education?

 Step 1: Referral to a Local Education Agency (school district, county office of education or other entity responsible for the child’s education)

 A child must first be referred to a local education agency/school district (LEA) for assessment to determine his eligibility for special education.
 Anyone (e.g. parent, teacher, doctor) who suspects the child may require special education can make the referral.
 In fact, the LEA must meet its legal obligation to “child find” by advertising on its website and in the community regarding the availability of special education resources.
 Once the child is referred, it’s the LEA’s legal obligation to assess in every area of suspected disability that could affect the child’s ability to access his education.